10-Q 1 rmri-20230930x10q.htm 10-Q

 - Level 3: Unobservable inputs that are not corroborated by market data

-The fair value of notes payable was $17,831,910 and $14,000,947 as of September 30, 2023 and March 31, 2023, respectively.
+The fair value of notes payable was $20,871,986 and $14,000,947 as of December 31, 2023 and March 31, 2023, respectively.

 Earnings (loss) per Common Share

 Basic earnings (loss) per common share is calculated by dividing the net income (loss) by the weighted average number of common shares outstanding during the period, without consideration for the potentially dilutive effects of converting stock options or restricted stock purchase rights outstanding.
 Diluted earnings (loss) per common share is calculated by dividing net income (loss) by the weighted average of common shares outstanding during the period and the potential dilutive effects of stock options or restricted stock purchase rights outstanding during the period determined using the treasury stock method if the effect is not anti-dilutive.
 In periods in which the Company reports a net loss, diluted earnings per share is the same as basic earnings per share since dilutive common shares are not assumed to have been issued, as their effect is anti-dilutive.
-Participating securities (primarily convertible preferred stock) of 624,032 equivalent common shares have been included in basic and diluted weighted average shares outstanding, for the three and six months ended September 30, 2023.
+Participating securities (primarily convertible preferred stock) of 624,032 equivalent common shares have been included in basic and diluted weighted average shares outstanding, for the nine months ended December 31, 2023.

 3. INVENTORY